SQL SUBSTRING Function

 Susbtr Negative Index Example 2

-This Negative index example helps you understand the process of writing the last 3 characters, or the last four characters, etc.
+This Negative index example helps you understand how to write the last 3 characters or four characters, etc.

 SELECT [FirstName]